-More information on our services can be found in our fact sheet on services regading the SCIP database.
+More information on our services can be found in our fact sheet on services regarding the SCIP database.

 From 5 January 2021, notification needs to be available as soon as the product is put on the EEA market.

-Please feel free to contact us via the following email address: SCIP-EU@knoell.com.
+Please feel free to contact us via this email address.